rprtr258/tea/README.md

 )
 ```

-Bubble Tea programs are comprised of a **model** that describes the application
+Tea programs are comprised of a **model** that describes the application
 state and three simple methods on that model:

 * **Init**, a function that returns an initial command for the application to run.